The robin redbreast is one of Britain's most recognisable and iconic birds and is a welcome sight in winter and is a common symbol of Christmas.

 Robins are notorious for nesting in unusual places, such as strange sites in gardens and houses, including inside letter boxes and car wheel arches but generally they can be found nesting in banks or tree crevices.

-Robin eggs are pale but heavily freckled with rust as if exposed to dams.
+Robin eggs are pale but heavily freckled with rust.

 When did the robin become Britain's national bird?